flatgeobuf/flatgeobuf/README.md

 ### Why not use Protobuf?

 Performance reasons and to allow streaming/random access.

-### Why static per file schema?

-Allowing per feature schema breaks the simple in simple features, in my opinion.

-### Why no geometrycollection or geometry type per feature?

-Same reason as to why I prefer the static schema requirement.

 ### Why am I not getting expected performance in GDAL?